-executeFile(filename)
+executeFile(filename) and executeJS(string)

-Loads and executes a particular javascript file from the local filesystem.
-The script is executed withing the global namespace.
+Loads and executes a particular JavaScript file from the local filesystem or executes JavaScript code represented in string (like eval in browsers).

+The script is executed within the global namespace.

 Remark: If an error occurred during the execution it won't stop from further execution, but erroneous script will not be executed completely.
 It will stop on the first error.
+Exceptions in the callee can be trapped in the caller using standard try-catch mechanism.